-The Sea Hell of Beppu or Umi Jigoku is the most popular of the nine hells in Beppu.
+The Sea Hell of Beppu, or Umi Jigoku, is the most popular of the nine hells in Beppu.
 It is a geothermal area full of hot springs and steaming vents.
-Sea hell is known for its bright blue water and for the many jellyfish that can be found there.
+Sea hell is known for its bright blue water and the many jellyfish found there.

 The other hells in Beppu include the Earth Hell, the Mountain Hell, the Flower Hell, the Lake Hell, the River Hell, the Starving Ghost Hell, the Boiling Blood Hell, and the Sulfur Hell.
 Each of these hells has its unique features and attractions.

 The Sea Hell is a great place to relax and enjoy the natural beauty of Beppu.
 The springs and steaming vents create an exciting and unique landscape, and the bright blue water is a sight to behold.